 Child support lasts until the children are age 18, or if still in high school, 19.
 (Unless you have a special needs child, in which case it could be longer).

 Spousal support depends on a variety of factors.
 In a short term marriage (less than 10 years), Los Angeles County Courts will generally award 1/2 the length of the marriage.
 However, if there is a temporary order for support, and no termination date, this order will continue indefinitely.
 Be careful if you are the payor – it is easy for the recipient to “drag out” the divorce case and continue to receive alimony beyond half the length of the marriage.

 I want support from my husband.
 How do I get it?

-Ideally, your husband will be paying support because he knows the law.
-However, if he refuses to pay, you must file a case and file a Request for Order.
-In most circumstance, the order for support will begin on the date you file, so do not delay.
+Ideally, if your husband is the only breadwinner, he will be paying support because he knows the law.
+However, if he refuses to pay, you must file a case and a Request for Order.
+In most circumstances, the order for support will begin on the date you file (even if the hearing is set out 2-3 months, as it typically is), so do not delay.

 Property Division – Top 5 Questions

 I was smart and put the house in my name.
 Can my spouse get half of this?

 Yes, if it was purchased during the marriage.
 Under California community property law, anything purchased during the marriage is community property, even if it’s only in one spouse’s name.